worachat-dev/Enhancing-Geospatial-Learning-BED/README.md

 This project focuses on creating an interactive map centered on New York City and Thai School.
 The map includes:

 - A base map centered at the coordinates of the New York City and Thai School.
-- A marker at the school's location with a blue info sign icon.
+- A marker at the New York City and Thai School locations with a blue info sign icon.
 - A popup displaying "New York City and Thai School" when the marker is clicked.

 ## Running the Project

 To run the project, save the provided code in a Python script or Jupyter Notebook and execute it.
-The map will be generated and displayed in your default web browser.
+The map will be generated and displayed in your default web browser (Google Colab).

 ## Notes